To search in your favorite category(s), leave your favorite categories in blue and turn off the other categories (to grey) by clicking on them.

 Hope and Healing for Grieving Children and Families

 Judi’s House is the only free-standing organization in the Metro Denver area dedicated specifically to helping grieving children.
 Our mission is to help children and families grieving a death find connection and healing.
 Since inception, Judi’s House has provided care to more than 6,000 children and caregivers—completely free of charge—toward our vision that no child should be alone in grief.
 We believe that investing in these vulnerable children will help them build resilience and the coping skills they need to adjust to their loss, and handle future challenges.
 To learn more about Judi’s House, please visit www.judishouse.org.
-To join our Colfax Marathon team contact Kim Howes at firstname.lastname@example.org.Donate
+To learn about our participation in the Colfax Marathon contact Christina Mickle at ChristinaM@judishouse.org or 720-941-0331 x216.Donate

 KIPP Colorado is a network of three open-enrollment, college-preparatory public charter schools in Denver.
 Our mission is to equip students with the academic skills and character traits necessary to succeed in college and the competitive world beyond.
 KIPP builds a partnership among parents, students, and teachers that puts learning first.
 With an extended school day and year, and a strong culture of achievement, KIPP is proving what is possible in public education.
 We understand that it takes the support of our community to best support our students.
 Thank you for being part of our Team & Family.
 For more information about us, visit www.kippcolorado.org.
 To run with us, contact Evan Fairmont, firstname.lastname@example.org.Donate

 The Laboratory to Combat Human Trafficking works to combat human trafficking in Colorado and the United States through community-based research, training and education, and leadership development.
-Since the organizations inception LCHT has trained over 13,000 first responders and community members, supported 68 interns, and implemented three major research projects to better understand the problem of human trafficking and help to create a coordinated response in our communities.
-To run with us, please contact Len Lingo, firstname.lastname@example.org and for more information visit our website at www.combathumantrafficking.org.Donate
+Since the organizations inception, LCHT has trained over 20,000 first responders and community members, supported 68 interns, and implemented three major research projects to better understand the problem of human trafficking and help to create a coordinated response.
+In 2013, LCHT also began managing the Colorado Network to End Human Trafficking (CoNEHT) Hotline.
+This hotline, operated by trained staff and volunteers, is available 24/7 to provide emergency counseling to victims/survivors and connect them to other social, legal and housing services, as well as to accept tips and information.
+To run with us, please contact Len Lingo, email@example.com and for more information visit our website at www.combathumantrafficking.org.Donate

 Heal.
 Strengthen.
 Hope.